IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ## Essential Cardano weekly reports

+### Week ending January 14th
+Here are the recently added contributions for this week:
+- MusicBox CNFT under Tools to build on Cardano
+- Moneyflow Organization under Startups
+- ALLIN under Games and Entertainment
+- WyldLookz under NFTs
+- moved Cardahub to the DAPPs section

 ### Week ending January 7th
 Here are the recently added contributions for this week:
 - A new DAPPs section that includes Ada Blobs, DripDropz, Martify, and Trading Tent.